Aircraft Mechanic

 Is it possible for international aircraft mechanics with around 3 years of work experience on Boeing or Airbus to find mechanic jobs in USA?
 If so how to proceed as I have no idea or contacts here?

-Asked by Rashmi about 11 years ago
+Asked by Rashmi over 11 years ago

 Well Sir, that is a two issue question.